devdsavage/ricing/README.md

 <h4>Tools of The trade</h4>
 <body>
 There are a couple of things you need to be able to rice .
 I might not get everything correct so pardon me First you need an Operating System.

 If you are not sure on which Linux Os to go with you can check this <a href="https://i.imgur.com/wXsA1Ls.jpg">guide.</a>
 We will be using manjaro in this guide  as it comes with a handy gui installer.
-If you feel adventurous you can install arch as manjaro is derived from it
+Feel adventurous? install arch

+many

          *Unfinished